All Episodes

 I just want you to tell me what is the dog story.

-Because what do we find out?
+So what do we find out?

-We find out that Romney is also insensitive to animals, hates dogs, mistreats them.
+We find out that Romney is also insensitive to animals, hates dogs, mistreats them just this side of Michael Vick.

 Romney and the family got in the family sedan or family station wagon.

-They couldn't fit the dog in it, so they put in a cage on top of the family sedan.
+They couldn't fit the dog in it, so they put it in a cage on top of the family sedan.

 They drove down the highway.